 High resolution maps and data, ranging from the most recent day, back to 1900 for rainfall and 1910 for temperature.

 Grids can be downloaded for many of the map selections.
 In each map page, links to grids and archives are located above the maps, on the right hand side.
 Below the page titles, 'About this map' links provide details about each dataset.

-The links on this page provide gridded datasets for rainfall, temperature, vapour pressure, solar exposure and Normalised Difference Vegetation Index (NDVI), over time periods ranging from daily, weekly, monthly to multi-monthly.
+The links on this page provide gridded datasets for rainfall, temperature, vapour pressure, solar exposure and Normalised Difference Vegetation Index (NDVI), over time periods ranging from daily, weekly, monthly to 3-yearly.

 - Australian rainfall starting in the year 1900, available in spatial scales down to 0.05° resolution for daily or monthly time scales.

 - Map types include Rainfall Totals, Percentages, Deciles, Drought, Anomalies, 1 Year Difference, 2 Year Difference, 3 Year Difference.